 An incredible way to win someone’s trust is by appreciating and acknowledging their work.
 It is important for team members to take time during video conferencing, and thank the team members that have helped them.
 By speaking up and telling the team about how a particular person has helped you at work, gives a morale boost to the person being acknowledged.
 Gratitude from coworkers helps in remote team building.
 Such gestures also help leaders to understand how particular individuals contribute to their organizations.
 Sometimes it helps management to see that some individuals are contributing beyond what is in their formal job descriptions.

 Taking courses with team members helps individuals to commit to their coursework.
-Quite often individuals enroll in classes and drop out due to lack of stimulation or company.
+Quite often individuals enrol in classes and drop out due to lack of stimulation or company.
 When two or more people take a class together, they can help and encourage each other to get through tough and boring patches of coursework.
-The moral support and acknowledgment of mutual challenges make a tough ride smoother.
+The moral support and acknowledgement of mutual challenges make a tough ride smoother.
 Besides obtaining new skills, one can end up with a few new friends.

 Volunteering Or Fundraising

 Volunteering or fundraising help for worthy causes can help team members to apply their collective talents to something other than work.
 A lot of people are without jobs and suffering right now.
 So banding together to make a difference will certainly help team members to feel more connected to each other.

 Remote work often makes people feel isolated.
 However, teamwork and volunteering help people to feel good about themselves.
 Volunteering has a positive effect on the mental health of those partaking in it.
 So doing something worthy as a team helps team members at both individual and group levels.
 This non-work-related teamwork will end up helping individuals to feel closer and trust each other at work.
 So volunteering together is a great way to contribute to remote team building.